Bipolar Disorder Treatment in Southern California

 According to the National Alliance on Mental Illness (NAMI), there is no single cause of bipolar disorder.

-Like other types of mental illness, bipolar disorder is a complex diagnosis and can include multiple contributing factors such as a genetic predisposition or a family history, improper biological functioning, and possible environmental factors including stress, trauma, and a biological reaction to stimuli or a detrimental life event.
+Like other types of mental health disorders, bipolar disorder is a complex diagnosis and can include multiple contributing factors such as a genetic predisposition or a family history, improper biological functioning, and possible environmental factors including stress, trauma, and a biological reaction to stimuli or a detrimental life event.

-The length and intensity of treatment depends on each person’s needs.
+The length and intensity of treatment depends on each individual’s needs.
 Treatment for bipolar disorder is often long-term and ongoing.

-Because symptoms can return over time, most people benefit from continuing care that combines medication, therapy, and lifestyle support.
+Because symptoms can return over time, most individuals benefit from continuing care that combines medication, therapy, and lifestyle support.
 Many find that staying connected to care helps maintain stability and prevent relapses.

 Without treatment, bipolar disorder can lead to more frequent and severe mood episodes, strained relationships, trouble at work or school, and increased risk of substance use or self-harm.
 Episodes may become harder to manage over time, making recovery more difficult.
 Early and consistent treatment gives the best chance for long-term stability and improved quality of life.